 Finland, Norway and Sweden all averaged 4G speeds between 15 and 16 Mbps, which is above the global average of 13.5 Mbps, but the three countries aren't keeping up with the global pace of LTE innovation.
 We're seeing typical LTE speeds push beyond 20 Mbps in more than a dozen countries around the world.
 In 3G, though, the Nordics have maintained their edge.
 In every country except Finland, average HSPA speeds exceeded 7.5 Mbps, double the global average.

-When it comes to 4G coverage, the Nordic countries are in an elite class.
-OpenSignal measures coverage in terms of network availability.
-Our time coverage metric tracks the proportion of time subscribers can see a signal from a particular type of network.
+When it comes to 4G availability, the Nordic countries are in an elite class.
+OpenSignal's availability metric tracks the proportion of time subscribers can see a signal from a particular type of network.
 In the case of Finland, Norway and Sweden 4G subscribers were able to see an LTE signal more than 80% of the time.
-All three countries ranked in the global top 20 in 4G time coverage in our most recent State of LTE report, and in the three months since that report was compiled they have made coverage improvements.
-There was no clear-cut winner among the three countries, however, as their time coverage measurements were statistically close enough to produce a three-way tie.
-Meanwhile Denmark fell short of its neighbors in network availability with a time-coverage rating of 72.5%, a score that in any other region of the world would be considered remarkable.
+All three countries ranked in the global top 20 in 4G availability in our most recent State of LTE report, and in the three months since that report was compiled they have made availability improvements.
+There was no clear-cut winner among the three countries, however, as their availability measurements were statistically close enough to produce a three-way tie.
+Meanwhile Denmark fell short of its neighbors in network availability with an availability rating of 72.5%, a score that in any other region of the world would be considered remarkable.

 The final metric we tracked was latency, which measures a data network's responsiveness.
 A Lower latency means web pages are quicker to load and users experience less delay in real-time communication apps.
 Measured in milliseconds, latency is particularly important in the Nordic countries because many of its operators have either launched or are in the process of rolling out voice-over-LTE services.
 Norway stood apart from its neighbors in 3G reaction speed with an average HSPA network latency of 62.5 milliseconds, while Denmark won our 4G latency award with an average of 44.8ms.